Daniel-Slattery/Daniel-Slattery/README.md

 ## Hi there 👋, I'm Daniel, a Software Developer from Ireland, currently based in London.

-Full Stack Engineer, with a
+Front End Developer, with a
 focus on JavaScript tech stack

 <img align="right" alt="illustration of web developer with laptop" src="./images/giphy.gif" width="500" height="340" />